-We recommend that you study your Bible to determine the accuracy of what is stated in these lessons or from any other source.
-The "commentaries" presented in the International Institute of Biblical Knowledge (IBKI) lessons are the opinions of the authors or compilers.
-Opinions often find their way into audio, video, and print lessons, as well as Bible commentaries; and, in the teachings of preachers, ministers, pastors, priests or rabbis.
+We recommend that you study your Bible to determine the accuracy of what is stated in these lessons or those from any other source.
+Opinions often find their way into audio, digital, video, printed lessons, Bible commentaries; and, in the teachings of preachers, ministers, pastors, priests, and rabbis.

-You should always verify all the comments, opinions and teachings of these since it is YOUR responsibility to seek, know and do the will of God.
-To check the truth of any teaching, read different Bible translations, consult Bible dictionaries and lexicons to learn the meaning of unfamiliar words or phrases.
-Be careful with any dictionary definitions, as dictionaries give the meaning of words and phrases from the original language to current usage.
-The meaning of words and phrases also changes over time.
-Also, multiple Greek words can be translated into one word, which can distort the original meaning.
+The comments presented in the International Bible Knowledge Institute's lessons are the opinions of the authors or compilers.
+You should always verify the comments, opinions, and teachings of all Bible material since it is YOUR responsibility to seek, know and do the will of God.

+To check the truth of any teaching, read different Bible translations, and consult Bible dictionaries and lexicons to learn the meaning of unfamiliar words or phrases.

+Be careful with dictionary definitions, as the meaning of words and phrases changes over time.
+Dictionaries give the meaning of words and phrases from the original language to current usage, which often differ in meaning.
+Also, multiple Greek words can be translated into one English word, which can distort the original meaning.
+For Example, in Ephesians 4 the word "and" in apostles and prophets was translated from the Greek word dé meaning to separate apostles from prophets, two functions.
+Whereas "and" in pastors and teachers was translated from the Greek word kaí meaning to connect pastors with teachers, one function.

-Allow God to speak to you from His Holy Word as it is written in the Bible.
+May you allow God to guide you in your study of His Holy Word, the Bible.

-IBKI grants permission to download and reproduce for non-commercial purposes the lessons in their entirety without change or charge.
+Bible Way Publishing grants permission to download and reproduce for non-commercial purposes their lessons in their entirety.
+Feel free to share but not change lessons, sell or charge for them.

+Randolph Dunn

-Randolph Dunn, President
+President